-Ports in the back panel of mainboard
+The back panel of the mainboard

 This post is lesson 23 of 42 in the subject Computer Hardware